Fine-grained Soundscape Control for Augmented Hearing: Experiments and Results

 The improvement is particularly notable in precision and recall metrics.
 Our fine-tuned model maintains precision above 82\% even with 5 sources, compared to 69.1\% for baseline AST and 61.7\% for YAMNet.
 Similarly, recall remains above 89\% for our model versus 61.6\% for AST and 36.7\% for YAMNet with 5 sources.
 These results demonstrate that fine-tuning on our dataset significantly improves the model's ability to detect multiple target sounds without increasing false positives or missing actual sound events.

-Table~\ref{tab:sed_finetune} presents the detailed performance of our fine-tuned AST model across all duration and source combinations.
+The detailed performance across all duration and source combinations is presented in~\xref{appendix:sed}.
 As expected, performance generally improves with longer audio segments, as more temporal context allows for better sound event detection.
 With 10-second segments and a single source, the model achieves 99.4\% accuracy, 91.9\% precision, 95.1\% recall, and 93.5\% F1-score.

 The performance degradation with shorter segments is more pronounced when multiple sources are present.
 For instance, with a single source, reducing duration from 10s to 2s decreases F1-score from 93.5\% to 88.6\%.
 However, with 5 sources, the same duration reduction causes F1-score to drop from 87.4\% to 74.7\%.
 This suggests that shorter observation windows make it harder to disambiguate overlapping sounds.
 Notably, even in the most challenging condition (2-second segments with 5 sources), our fine-tuned model achieves 88.1\% accuracy and 74.7\% F1-score.